binello7/master-thesis/README.md

 This repository contains all of the material relevant for my Master Thesis (November 2017 - March 2018).
 To download the final report, slides used for the presentations, etc. go down to [Downloads](#Downloads)

-Code in this repository makes use of code from the [fswof2d](https://github.com/binello7/fswof2d) repository, which contains an Octave package easing the interaction with the simulator used ([FullSWOF_2D](https://sourcesup.renater.fr/projects/fullswof-2d/)).
+Code in this repository makes use of tools from the [fswof2d](https://github.com/binello7/fswof2d) repository, which contains an Octave package easing the interaction with the simulator used ([FullSWOF_2D](https://sourcesup.renater.fr/projects/fullswof-2d/)).

 ## Description
 **Development of an Overland Flow Model Emulator**